 Whether you’re a recreational marijuana user or a regular one, and whether you use it for winding down or for medical reasons, you must have wondered how long marijuana stays in your system.
-This question can be especially pressing for people who work in fields that require frequent drug testing or for required pre-employment drug screening that may make you lose the job opportunity if you test positive.

 So, let’s discuss all about THC and the effects it has on the body and shed some light on how long you can have traces of THC in your system, as well as how different types of drug tests may detect it.